Tag: cat

 Mew talking to me?
 How small wild cats communicate

 How cats communicate with humans is a much-discussed topic of conversation.
 There are many different theories surrounding domestic cats looking at how and why they try to communicate with us.
-Some theories even suggest that a cat’s meow has been developed over thousands of… Continue Reading “Mew talking to me?
-How small wild cats communicate”
+Some theories even suggest that a cat’s meow has been developed over thousands of years of domestication to mimic that of a human baby to…

 Cataptability – did cats ability to adapt save it from extinction?